 I had a brilliant mentor in a network marketing company who really encouraged me to use positive affirmations to help me get out of my own way and reach my business goals.
 The challenge was I didn’t really believe they could work and I didn’t really know how to use them.
 In case that is holding you back also, here are some ideas on how you can create and use affirmations to improve your self-esteem.

 1. Write in the present tense.
-Affirmations are most useful when written in the present not future tense.
+Affirmations are most powerful when written in the present not future tense.
 When you write, “I will exercise daily” the timeframe for that to happen is so vague it could be now or 3 years from now.
-But when I write, “I enjoy exercising daily” it is obvious that this is something I am doing right now.
+But when you write, “I enjoy exercising daily” it is obvious that this is something you am doing right now.
+The urgency will improve your self esteem.

 2. Repeat regularly.
 You need to hear your affirmations more than once for them to have the desired effect on your self-esteem.
 Try memorizing them and repeating them to yourself several times a day.
 Many women find recording their affirmations and listening to the audio several times a day works well also.
 Your subconscious mind is constantly playing back old, negative messages – so it’s important to counteract those as much as possible.